 - contraventions of law in relation to the Equality Act 2010, or in connection with the carrying out of any business,

 - harassment of any person in connection with the carrying out of any business,

 - disqualification from acting as a company director within the last 10 years,

 - the applicant will need to provide a basic Disclosure and Barring Service (DBS) certificate dated no more than six months before the date of the application.
 The DBS certificate must be from an approved supplier.

 You can arrange a DBS check using the GOV.UK - request a basic DBS check page on the Government website.

 You must submit an application to the council between the 1 July 2021 and by midnight of 30 September 2021 inclusive to be assessed as a fit and proper person.

-To apply fill in the application form for inclusion on the Fit and Proper Person Register.
+- Application form for inclusion on the Fit and Proper Person Register (Word)

 The application will require payment of a fee the amount of which will be confirmed as soon as possible.